equalitie/ouinet/README.md

     computer and have them built in a consistent environment.

-    Please note that this requires that you keep submodules in your checkout up to date with ``git submodule update --init --recursive --checkout``.
+    Please note that this requires that you keep submodules in your checkout up to date as indicated above.

 ### Accessing Ouinet services from your computer